MarkAustinGrow/Angus-vibe/codebase_documentation.md

 ```

 **Error Handling**:
+- Handles both remote URLs and file:// URLs
-- Downloads the video to a temporary file
+- For remote URLs, downloads the video to a temporary file
+- For file:// URLs, copies the file to a temporary location
+- For Windows file paths in Docker containers, attempts to find the file in various container locations
 - Reports upload progress
 - Cleans up the temporary file after upload
 - Re-raises upload limit exceeded errors